-Dusun IoT offers ThingsBoard MQTT gateway devices for IoT developers, solution vendors and enterprise customers to quickly deploy IoT solutions.
-Multiple protocols supported, industrial standard and waterproof design, ThingsBoard official certification acquired.
+Dusun IoT offers ThingsBoard MQTT gateway for IoT developers, solution vendors and enterprise customers to quickly deploy IoT solutions.
+Multiple protocols includes BLE/Zigbee/Z-Wave/Modbus, etc. ThingsBoard SDK offered and Firmware OTA supported.

 RAM: Up to 512MB Storage: Up to 8GB